 Remote working is more productive as the focus is more intense.
 This can also hold true for pairing.

-When you have your own space, you can speak more freely (when both ends are in a situation to do so).
-Which can give a more honest interaction.
-This is against being in an open plan office - people avoid having intense discussion.
+When you have your own space, you can speak more freely (when both parties are in a situation to do so).
+This can promote more honest interactions.
+Contrast this with working in an open plan office where people may avoid having intense discussion.

 Remote working can increase quality of life due to less travelling time, better marriages, more time for work and more time for yourself.

-Often, home connectivity, upload speeds, download speeds and latency is better at home than it is in the office.
+Often, home connectivity, upload speeds, download speeds and latency is better than in the office.

 The removal of location barriers allows for the selection of talent from a much larger pool.

-Often, home connectivity, upload speeds, download speeds and latency is worse at home than it is in the office.
+Often, home connectivity, upload speeds, download speeds and latency are worse than in the office.

 It is easy for people to feel isolated both from the team and, more often, from the wider organisation to which they belong.

 When working remotely, you lose the work-life separation when the physical distinction between home and work is removed.
 Some people find it hard to unplug and stop thinking about work when they are away from their jobs.

 A lack of relationships between teammates can develop, as they fail to both interact regularly and gain trust and common ground.